 Safety for female solo travelers

 I solo traveled in Pondicherry for a week, and I did not have any problems whatsoever.
 It is absolutely safe for female travelers.
 The people are decent and will not trouble you that much.
 However, there is a norm of people walking up to you so they can take selfies with you.
-Just politely deny them and they respect and go away.
+Just politely deny them which they respect and go away.
 It happened to me quite a few times.
 Other than that I did not face any issues.

 Note: Like any other place, keep yourself on a guard especially at nights.